 This method is called by the IsFixedVisitor class.
 It can be over-written by expression classes to customize this logic.

-values (1ist) - A list of boolean values that indicate whether the children of this expression are fixed
+values (list) - A list of boolean values that indicate whether the children of this expression are fixed resolve_template(args)

 A boolean that is True if the fixed values of the children are all True.